 A key element of the program is the cohort experience.
 Time is dedicated each week for Fellows to participate in a curriculum designed to help develop essential workplace skills, enhance understanding of City processes and key decision-makers, and hone leadership ability.
 Fellows will also travel to Sacramento and other parts of the state to increase their understanding of the larger context of their work.
 In the final half of the program, participants will work together on group consulting projects for various City departments.
 The work Fellows do in departments, and on the team projects, addresses real issues and needs in the City.
 Often Fellows' work leaves a legacy long after the Fellowship ends.
 The partnership between Fellows and supervisors is essential to the success of the program.
 Supervisors seek the enthusiasm, interest in making a difference, and problem-solving skills that Fellows bring to their teams.

 Your interest in the program is important to us and we welcome your questions.
-Applications, including references, may be submitted through Friday March 18, 2016, through our online application.
+Applications for Fiscal Year 2017-18 will be available in December 2016.

 The City and County of San Francisco is the only combined city-county government in California.
 A world-class destination, San Francisco's government has a $9.0 billion annual budget and employs nearly 30,000 people.
 With its environment rich in natural beauty, access to coastline and parks, San Francisco celebrates the vibrant diversity of its neighborhoods and people, as well as its strong presence in the tech industry.
 Over 800,000 residents live in San Francisco, the seat of the 9-county Bay Area region.
 To learn more about the City and County of San Francisco, please check out the City’s website, http://sfgov.org.